samjohnson208/SaugerParentage/README.md

 Below is the code and notes for the Wind River Sauger Parentage Analysis bioinformatics workflow.
 This began on 10/25/24 with file transfers and establishment of the Sauger Parentage github repository, followed by unzipping files (10/29/24) and parsing (11/01/24).

+Problems arose in the alignment phase, where vastly different datasets were produced by aligning to either the yellow perch or walleye reference genome.
+Information regarding these alignments are deonted by:
 Trial 1: Alignment to the Yellow Perch genome (Perca flavescens) produced very few loci after initial filtering.
 Trial 2: Alignment to the Walleye refernce genome (Sander vitreus)

 ## Workflow Outline